magento/devdocs/guides/v2.0/extension-dev-guide/required-configuration-files.md

 ##{{page.menu_title}}

-Each Magento 2 module has its own set of configuration files, gathered into the module&#8217;s `etc/` folder.
+Each Magento 2 module has its own set of configuration files, gathered into the module's `etc/` directory.

 <div class="bs-callout bs-callout-info" id="info">
 	<span class="glyphicon-class">